|Who cares? Manny does as Red Sox beat Indians 7-1 to force Game 6|

-More than two hours before Thursday's game, manager Terry Francona brushed off the words of the seemingly pressure-proof Ramirez.
+More than two hours before the game, manager Terry Francona brushed off the words of the seemingly pressure-proof Ramirez.

 Francona said Ramirez's words ``won't have any difference in the outcome.''

-On Wednesday, Ramirez raised his arms and preened like a peacock when he homered to cut Boston's deficit to four runs.
-On Thursday, he started jogging to first base in the third inning when he sent a C.C.
-Sabathia pitch toward the center-field wall.
+On Wednesday, Ramirez raised his arms like a boxer who delivered the knockout blow when he homered to cut Boston's deficit to four runs.
+On Thursday, he started jogging to first base in the third inning when he sent C.C.
+Sabathia's pitch toward the center-field wall.

-Grady Sizemore leaped, and the ball appeared to hit the yellow line on top of the 9-foot high wall - or perhaps before bouncing on the field.
+Grady Sizemore leaped, and the ball appeared to hit the yellow line atop the 9-foot wall before bouncing back onto the field.
 Right-field umpire Paul Emmel never gave the home run signal, and replays were inconclusive.
 Ground rules at Jacobs Field state a ball must completely clear the yellow line at the top of the wall to be a homer.

 David Ortiz, who had walked, scored easily on the play for a 2-1 lead.
 Ramirez gestured in disagreement with the umpires' decision.
-He was joined by manager Terry Francona and first-base coach Luis Alicea.
+He was joined by Francona and first-base coach Luis Alicea.

 The call stood and Sabathia stranded Ramirez by striking out Mike Lowell.

 Ramirez was in the spotlight from the first inning on Thursday.
-He doubled to left center, tying Pete Rose's LCS record of hitting in 15 consecutive games.
-Then Mike Lowell hit a soft single to right, and third base coach DeMarlo Hale energetically waved Ramirez home.
+He doubled to left-center, tying Pete Rose's LCS record of hitting in 15 consecutive games.
+Then Lowell hit a soft single to right, and third base coach DeMarlo Hale energetically waved Ramirez home.